kenylson23/Cyber_Security_GAMQ/replit.md

-# Kenylson-Tech - Electronic Security & Technology Solutions
+# G.A.M.Q - Electronic Security & Technology Solutions

 ## Overview

-This is a modern full-stack web application for Kenylson-Tech, a technology company specializing in electronic security, IT infrastructure, and cybersecurity solutions.
+This is a modern full-stack web application for G.A.M.Q, a technology company specializing in electronic security, IT infrastructure, and cybersecurity solutions.
 The application features a sleek, modern design with interactive 3D elements and smooth animations, built using React, TypeScript, and Express.js.

 ## System Architecture